 We have adopted the Code and related policies and procedures to preserve our culture and to ensure compliance with legal, regulatory and fiduciary requirements applicable to our activities.
 We expect and require that you meet the letter and spirit of the Code (and related policies and procedures as updated and/or superseded from time to time).
-This Code incorporates by reference the following corporate policies and programs which should be read in conjunction with the Code: 5
+This Code incorporates by reference the following corporate policies and programs (including their jurisdictional variations, where applicable) which should be read in conjunction with the Code: 5

-- Anti-Bribery and Corruption Policy; - Anti-Money Laundering and Trade Sanctions Policy; - Anti-Modern Slavery and Human Trafficking Policy; - Data Protection Policy and Data Protection Program; - Disclosure Policy;
+- Anti-Bribery and Corruption Policy and regional versions; - Anti-Money Laundering and Trade Sanctions Policy; - Human Rights and Anti-Modern Slavery Policy; - Data Protection Policy and Data Protection Program; - Disclosure Policy;